georgelee1/Upload.js/README.md

 #### Callback

-When defining the options via the javascript api, option values can be defined using a `function`.
+When defining the options via the javascript API, option values can be defined using a `function`.
 There is an optional `done` callback that can be passed to the options function that should be called, passing the option value, when the option value has been loaded.
-If the `done` callback is not defined a function parameter then the option value should be returned.
+If the `done` callback is not defined as a function parameter then the option value should be returned.

 **Option defined as function without callback**
 ```javascript